Thursday, November 23, 2006

 Are there still people around that don't know about digital cameras?
 I like the effect of the above picture of the trees silloetted by the bright sunlight in the distance.

-THE HOUSE KURT COBAIN BOUGHT IN SEATTLE WHEN HE MADE IT BIG A couple months ago I went down to take this picture of the house that Kurt Cobain bought when he was living in Seattle after he made if famous.
+A couple months ago I went down to take this picture of the house that Kurt Cobain bought when he was living in Seattle after he made if famous.
 I had been there once before just after his death.
 My younger son wanted to see it, so he and his wife and daughter came over one day when I was living in the University District and went looking for it.
 I had the address.
 After a little bit we found it and pulled into a driveway across the street.
 My son got out of the car and went over to the park.
 I stayed in the car.
 It was a sad time for him.
 He was a huge fan.
 The house looks a little different then it did then.
 I think the new owners altered the look a little bit.
 There is still a trickle of fans that come to the little park next door to the house and pay homage to their rock & roll idol.

 At the park there are a couple of park benches.
 Fans come and carve their initials in the benches and write messages to Kurt.
 While I was there one of his fans was there.
 She was a young lady in her late 20's.
 She had come all the way from Quebec, Cananda to see the park and the house.
 She had been staying in Seattle for about a week and she came there every day.